matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ## Proposal

-We propose the following operations are added to the client-server API:
+The following operations are added to the client-server API:

 - Schedule an event to be sent at a later time
 - Get a list of events that have been scheduled to send